 However, many of these symptoms can occur with other conditions as well.

 A C-peptide test may be ordered periodically when you have been diagnosed with an insulinoma to monitor the effectiveness of treatment and to detect tumor recurrence.

 This is more commonly part of the management of type 1 diabetes, but may be useful in knowing when patients with type 2 diabetes have developed an absolute insulin requirement.
-If a healthcare provider is suspecting incorrect classification of a person’s diabetes, the test may be ordered.
+If a health care provider is suspecting incorrect classification of your diabetes, the test may be ordered.